PostHog/posthog.com/contents/tutorials/cohere-analytics.md

 ---
-title: How to set up LLM analytics for Anthropic's Claude
+title: How to set up LLM analytics for Cohere
 date: 2024-04-09
 author:
   - lior-neu-ner